VatcheTavitian/so_long/README.md

 # so_long
-A simple 2D game to with the mlx library.
+A simple 2D game with the mlx library.